 Lori's Lighted D'Lites sells and creates wire frame light displays.
 You can also have a design custom made to your specifications.
 The options below are all available in M5 LED or mini incandescent lights.

-- The 3 Piece Lollipop Train with animated smoke is 28" tall x 66" wide and costs about $245.
+- The 3 Piece Lollipop Train with animated smoke is 28" tall x 66" wide and costs about $310 with free shipping.

-- The Fishing Santa Animated light is about $200 and shows Santa pulling up a fish he caught.
-It's 55" tall by 46" wide.
+- The Fishing Santa Animated light shows Santa pulling up a fish he caught.
+It's 55" tall by 46" wide and cost about $260 with shipping calculated at checkout.

 The Holiday Light Store